JuliaRobotics/KernelDensityEstimate.jl/README.md

 # KernelDensityEstimate.jl
 Kernel Density Estimate with product approximation using multiscale Gibbs sampling.

-This implementation is based on, but with further optimizations:
+All code is implemented in native Julia, including plotting which uses Gadfly.
+This implementation is based on, with further optimizations:

     Sudderth, Erik B., et al. "Nonparametric belief propagation."
 Communications of the ACM 53.10 (2010): 95-103.